Aš: 11th–18th centuries

 Previously uninhabited hills and swamps, the town of Aš was founded in the early 11th century by German colonists descending from the Bavarian march of the Nordgau in the course of the Ostsiedlung.
 So far, previous Slavic settlements in the area are not known.

 The first recorded rulers were the Vogt ministeriales from Weida, Thuringia, who gave the entire Vogtland region its name.
 In 1281, they officially received the estates as an immediate fief at the hands of King Rudolph I of Germany.
 Emperor Louis IV elevated them to Princes of the Holy Roman Empire in 1329.
 Nevertheless, two years later, they sold Aš land to King John of Bohemia, who since 1322 also held the adjacent Egerland in the south.
 Together with neighbouring Selb and Elster, Aš was enfeoffed to the Freiherren of Neuberg (Podhradí).
-When in 1394 Konrad von Neuburg died without a male heir, by virtue of Hedwig von Neuburg's marriage to Konrad von Zedtwitz, Aš passed into the control of the noble House of Zedtwitz.
+When in 1394 Konrad von Neuburg died without a male heir, by virtue of Hedwig von Neuburg's marriage to Konrad von Zedtwitz, Aš passed into the control of the noble Zedtwitz family.